 To wrap up your day trip in Kuala Lumpur nothing better than a delicious dinner.
 Our Kuala Lumpur itinerary finishes at Bukit Bintang area, famous for local food, international restaurants, and trendy bars.
 Be prepared for a feast of flavors, busy streets and vendors trying to convince you they have the tastiest food, the coldest beers, and best music.

-The vibe at Jalan Alor Street is very relaxed and it’s packed with tourist.
+The vibe at Jalan Alor Street is very relaxed and it’s packed with tourists.
 If you want to try Malaysia traditional food this is the place.
 There you find Malay recipes, Chinese food, Indian, fresh fruits, and seafood.
+A great way to learn about Malaysian food and eat well is by joining a tour like Off the “Eaten” track.

 If you don’t feel courageous enough to try the street food [what is really good, believe me] head to Changkat Bukit Bintang Street for a big variety of resto-bars.
 My birthday dinner was at the Pinchos Tapas Bar, so far one of the best Spanish food we had in Southeast Asia, great selection of wines and beers.
 If you want to add an international touch to your one day visit to Kuala Lumpur go to Pinchos or any other lovely restaurant in that area.